slowernews/wisdom-tldr/chapters/3-3_action_time.md

 > *"Every saint has a past, and every sinner has a future." (...)
 "Anyone who lives within their means suffers from a lack of imagination."
 -- Oscar Wilde [1854]*

+> *"People don’t decide their future, they decide their habits and their habits decide their futures."
+-- F.M.
+Alexander [1869]*

 > *"The empires of the future are empires of the mind."
 -- Winston Churchill [1874]*